 Creative Fieldwork for passionate young writers.

-I established the Imagining History Programme as part of my task as Director of The Young Walter Scott Prize.
-The programme offers free workshops in historical places that allow young writers to explore the making of writing.
+I established the Imagining History Programme UK to be the Education and Outreach element of The Young Walter Scott Prize.
+The programme offers workshops free to young writers in historical places to explore the craft of writing using the historical world as source material.
 Our workshops bring together historical research, innovative techniques for writing and the sheer enjoyment of discovering unknown worlds.

 It grew out of my work for Arts Council England’s Creative Partnerships in which creative artists were embedded in schools with the aim of developing an arts-based curriculum.
 Since we first discover the world through moving and touching it, it was important to me that the workshops were not simply about sitting and writing, but about writing in situ.
-I, my Development Associate, Elizabeth Ferretti and our collaborators have pioneered techniques that go further than guided visits and immerse the minds and bodies of young writers in the historical environment.
+I work with a dedicated team and a growing number of collaborators across the country.
+We have pioneered techniques that go further than guided visits, immersing the minds and bodies of young writers in the historical environment.

-Imagining History workshops focus on the act of writing, the techniques developed by the IH team cross disciplinary boundaries and are relevant to the study of history, human geography, art, architecture, politics, psychology and society.
-They draw their inspiration from the young life of Walter Scott is he gathered the influences that led to his extraordinary life of writing and influence.
+The techniques developed by the IHUK team cross disciplinary boundaries and are relevant to the study of history, human geography, art, architecture, politics, psychology and society.
+They draw their inspiration from the young life of Walter Scott, disabled by polio and discovering a different kind of fascination for the lives and stories of his native land.

 Students between the ages of 11 and 19 years develop confidence in the value of their own ideas and their ability to construct a satisfying piece of creative work.